Jimmy Governor: Fencing contract

-Jimmy Governor had met John Mawbey of 'Breelong West' when he was breaking horses in the Gilgandra district.
-He made contact with Mawbey who offered him a fencing contract, to commence in January 1900.
+Jimmy had met John Mawbey of 'Breelong West' when he was breaking horses in the Gilgandra district.
+He made contact with Mawbey, who offered him a fencing contract to commence in January 1900.

-John Mawbey owned a property known as 'Old Breelong' or 'Breelong West' on the Wallumburrawang Creek at its junction with the Castlereagh River, ten miles south-east of Gilgandra.
+Mawbey owned a property known as 'Old Breelong' or 'Breelong West' on the Wallumburrawang Creek at its junction with the Castlereagh River, ten miles southeast of Gilgandra.
 The locality was once a coaching change-station on the Mendooran-Gilgandra road, and the family's first home was in the old Breelong Inn.
-By 1900 Mawbey's original selection had expanded to 1,500 acres and a new house had been built north of the old inn.
-By this stage John and Sarah Mawbey had nine children.
-Sarah Mawbey's younger sister Elsie Clarke also lived with the family.
-In late January 1900 a 21-year-old teacher, Ellen Kerz, joined the household.
-'West Breelong' had been declared a provisional school, so Miss Kerz boarded at the new house and taught the Mawbey children there (as well as others from the district).
-Generally the Mawbey men slept in the inn while the women and young children occupied the new house.
+By 1900, Mawbey's original selection had expanded to 1,500 acres and a new house had been built north of the old inn.
+By this stage Mawbey and his wife, Sarah, had nine children.
+Sarah's younger sister Elsie Clarke also lived with the family.
+In late January 1900, a 21-year-old teacher, Ellen Kerz, joined the household.
+'West Breelong' had been declared a provisional school, so Kerz boarded at the new house and taught the Mawbey siblings, as well as other children from the district, at this location.
+The Mawbey men slept in the inn while the women and children occupied the new house.

-Jimmy and Ethel Governor arrived at Mawbey's property in January 1900, after leaving their young baby with Ethel's parents in Dubbo.
+Jimmy and Ethel arrived at Mawbey's property in January 1900, after leaving their young baby with Ethel's parents in Dubbo.
 Jimmy was contracted to construct three miles of fencing, a job that would take about a year.
 The Governors made their camp further up the creek, about three miles from the Mawbey home and near where Jimmy would be working.
-Jimmy and Ethel constructed a gunyah at the camp from bark sheets propped against a large log and laid bark and leaves on the floor for bedding.
-John Mawbey had agreed to supply rations of flour, meat and sugar, but any extras would be charged.
+The couple constructed a gunyah at the camp from bark sheets propped against a large log, and laid bark and leaves on the floor for bedding.
+Mawbey had agreed to supply rations of flour, meat and sugar, but any extras would be charged.
 The arrangement also involved Ethel working in the house several times a week as a domestic servant.